thomasgreen/liquid-docs/tags.md

 #### Input types
 Inside the FormBuilder config for the form each input has an `input_type` field.
 For example, the email input is of type "`email_input`".
 We remove the `_input` from the end of this value and look for the liquid template, in this case `templates/responsive/amp/views/components/formbuilder/inputs/default.liquid`.
 Note that we load `default.liquid`, which is the default template for all inputs.
 If `email.liquid` existed it would be loaded instead.

+#### Input defaults
+Input types can be set as part of the liquid FormBuilder call and a liquid variable can be assigned to an input as a default.
+Any inputs defined in this way will overwrite a default set in the FormBuilder config.
+As an example:

+`input_default_value--parent_product_id: product.parent_product_id`

+Sets the input with the name of `parent_product_id` to be the contents of the `product.parent_product_id` variable.

 #### Form config files
 There would be nothing stopping you from extending a form by copying the config and modifying it.
 In the above example `amp_register` is a cut-down version of `register`.
 It's been moved to its own config file with its own library to allow for a two-field registration form that would have been incompatible with the existing library.